IIT-DM/BattleofLLMs/README.md

 # Battle of LLM's

-Welcome to ChatGPT-Crawler, a project that evaluates the responses of various language models (LLMs) including ChatGPT-4, ChatGPT, Gemini, and Mistral.
+Welcome to Battle of LLM's, a project that evaluates the responses of various language models (LLMs) including ChatGPT-4, ChatGPT, Gemini, and Mistral.
 This project leverages conversational QA datasets from CoQA, DialFact, FaVIQ, and CoDAH for testing these LLMs, comparing their performance, and providing insights into their capabilities.

 ## Table of Contents